ChopinDavid/expandable_box_drawing_table/README.md

 );
 ```

 You'll notice that `ExpandableBoxDrawingTable` is generic.
 This is done in order to avoid needing to type cast handled data.
-For this reason, whichever values are provided to `initialValues` must be a `List<T>` , where `T` is the same type passed to `ExpandableBoxDrawingTable<T>`.
-You could omit typing `ExpandableBoxDrawingTable`, but any new values handled in `onValuesChanged` would likely end up needing to be type casted at some point.
+For this reason, whichever `value`s are provided to `initialValues` must be a `List<T>` , where `T` is the same type passed to `ExpandableBoxDrawingTable<T>`.
+You could omit typing `ExpandableBoxDrawingTable`, but any new `value`s handled in `onValuesChanged` would likely end up needing to be type casted at some point.

 #### Customization
 The appearance and behavior of your `ExpandableBoxDrawingTable` can be customized to fit your specific needs.
 This is done through the use of `ExpandableBoxDrawingTableConfigurationData`: